monicamain1/monicatool/long_descriptions/metrics.md

-This parameter refers to whether the monitoring system is able to record and replay the behaviour of the UUM or not.
+This parameter refers to the metrics that the monitoring system is able to measure.